 Everyone has a plan for how they want things to go during and after their pregnancy.
 The advice you will get will be endless and will come from sources you never knew existed.

 What is important, especially when dealing with decisions during labor, is to be flexible.
-Be prepared to accept the possibility that your birth plan might have to change to ensure the health of you and your newborn.
+Be prepared to accept the possibility that your birth plan might have to change to ensure the health of both you and your newborn.

 The maternity support belt or pelvic support belt is designed for women experiencing low back pain, sciatic pain, and pelvic girdle pain.